 Seasons play a huge role in what you can expect in terms of household pests like spiders.
 During some seasons, the pests almost disappear, while in others, they may be a constant problem.
 Spiders are helpful creatures in the garden, but when you start finding them in your house, you probably just want to get rid of them.
-Let’s take a closer look at spider behavior throughout the year and how it relates to pest control in Kansas City.
+Let’s take a closer look at spider behavior throughout the year and how it relates to pest control in Charleston, South Carolina.

 For spider species that lay their eggs during the summer, spring is when the spiderlings hatch and start ballooning (drifting with the wind) to find homes.
 Spiders are among the first invertebrates to become active in the spring, usually starting with hunting ground spiders in search of a meal.
 By mid spring, the orb weaving spiders start to become common as well.
 For spider species that survive the winter as adults, spring is the time they mature, mate, and lay their eggs.
 In terms of pest control, spring is a great time for pest control treatments.
 Preventive perimeter treatments can help keep future pest problems at bay.